serendip-archive/serendip-utility/README.md

 Utility package used in serendip repositories.

 ### Installing
-Assuming that you have already installed Nodejs, you can start installing Serendip with NPM.
+Assuming that you have already installed Nodejs, you can start installing Serendip Utility package with NPM.
 Open your Terminal/Command Prompt(CMD) and write:

 ```
-npm install serendip --save
+npm install serendip-utility --save
 ```

 ### Example